robtweed/metastatic/SBADMIN-TUTORIAL.md

 </template>
 ```

-The key thing to notice within this Template are the four *slots*:
+The key thing to notice within this Template are the four *slots* that it defines:

 - topbar: